cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 This RFC introduces two tiers:

 - **mTLS domain** (Part 1): A domain configured in `router.domains` where GoRouter requires and validates a client certificate during the TLS handshake.
 Any valid certificate signed by the configured CA is accepted.
 GoRouter sets the XFCC header for backend applications.
 This establishes mutual authentication between client and router for that domain.
-- **Identity-aware domain** (Part 2): An mTLS domain that also has Cloud Foundry identity enforcement enabled (`--enforce-access-rules`).
-GoRouter extracts CF app identity from the certificate and enforces route-level access rules.
+- **Identity-aware domain** (Part 2): An mTLS domain that also has Cloud Foundry identity enforcement enabled (`--enforce-route-policies`).
+GoRouter extracts CF app identity from the certificate and enforces route-level route policies.
 This follows the same default-deny model as container-to-container network policies: all traffic is blocked unless explicitly allowed.

 This infrastructure supports two primary use cases: authenticated CF app-to-app communication (identity-aware domains, e.g., `apps.identity`), and external client certificate validation for partner integrations (mTLS domains without enforcement).